 When Parks Canada acquired Roesland, the original homestead had sadly deteriorated and was close to collapse as many of the foundation posts had rotted away.
 Parks Canada offered the use of the building to the Pender Island Museum Society with a long term lease at negligible cost if the Society would restore the building to a condition suitable for public access as a museum.
 The Society would also assume full responsibility for all maintenance and annual operating expenses and would receive no financial assistance from Parks Canada.
 The Society accepted the offer and began a two year restoration process that included replacing the posts with a proper perimeter foundation and the reconstruction of the missing front porch and portico.
 The Museum was officially opened in July 2005.

-The purpose of the Pender Islands Museum is to acquire, catalogue, display and preserve historical artifacts, documents and photographs related to the Pender Islands and to make them available for public viewing, education, and research with peripheral inclusion of varied community activities.
+The purpose of the independant Pender Islands Museum Society is to acquire, catalogue, display and preserve historical artifacts and archival records related to the Pender Islands and to make them available for public viewing, education, and research.
 We are in the process of digitizing our collection and progress can be seen here: http://ehive.com/account/4763

 The Pender Island Museum Society, it's members and board directors accept no liability whatsoever for any content on this website.
 The website is intended for amusement and educational purposes only, and is not intended to be an accurate authority of facts, dates, persons or occurrences.
 Additional information which might provide for greater accuracy of existing content or historic information about the Pender Islands not found in the Museum at present is most welcome.
 Please feel free to email the Museum at firstname.lastname@example.org with any historical information or inquiries.

 We hope you find your visit both to the Museum and this website enjoyable.
 Thank you for your interest in the Pender Islands Museum.

 Original content copyright, Pender Islands Museum Society 2016

 You can also visit and even click on "Like" the The Pender Islands Museum's page on Facebook: https://www.facebook.com/PenderIslandsMuseum

 2408 South Otter Bay Road